-A student is automatically enrolled by faculty in SI after receiving a grade below 70 on an examination or by specific enrollment criteria listed on the course syllabus.
+A student is automatically enrolled by the course faculty in AE after receiving a grade below 70 on an examination or by specific enrollment criteria listed on the course syllabus.
+AE sessions are mandatory for those unsuccessful on exams, but faculty have the discretion to open to all students in the class.

-A student may also be enrolled into SI at any time during the course at the discretion of the faculty.
+A student may also be enrolled into AE at any time during the course at the discretion of the faculty.